 Town of Avon Implements Stage 1 Fire Restrictions

-Due to the combination of unusually high temperatures and dry windy conditions, there is an increased risk for wildfires throughout Colorado.
-As a result, the Town of Avon has implemented “Stage 1” fire restrictions that will take effect at 12:01 a.m. on Thursday, July 2nd prohibiting all open burning for private lands in the Town of Avon.
+Due to the combination of unusually high temperatures and dry, windy conditions there is an increased risk for wildfires throughout Colorado.
+As a result, the Town of Avon will implement “Stage 1” fire restrictions beginning Friday, June 18th at 12:00 a.m.

-Eagle County, the Bureau of Land Management and the U.S. Forest Service White Rive National Forest will be implementing the same restrictions.
+Eagle County, the Bureau of Land Management and the U.S. Forest Service, White River National Forest have implemented the same restrictions.

-No fires of any type, including charcoal, outside of developed areas.
+- No open fires of any type outside of developed areas, including charcoal.

-No smoking except within an enclosed vehicle or building, a developed recreation site or in a barren area free of vegetation.
+- No smoking except within an enclosed vehicle or building.

-No use of explosive materials, including explosive targets.
+- No use of explosive materials, including private fireworks and explosive targets.

 Fireworks are always prohibited in the West Avon Preserve, on BLM, National Forest and National Park Service lands.

-Fire restrictions on these lands will be in place until further notice.
+Fire restrictions will be in place until further notice.
 Violation of federal fire restrictions is punishable by fine of not more than $100,000 or imprisonment for not more than 12 months or both.
 Those found responsible for starting wildfires will also face restitution costs of suppressing the fire.